 - The study of Muscles is called Myology.

-- The muscles cells are elongated, slender, and spindle-shaped, fiber-like cells.
+- The muscle cells are elongated, slender, and spindle-shaped, fiber-like cells.

 - The muscle tissue contains contractile proteins called actin and myosin which meant movent by contraction and relaxation of muscles.